apptension/react-boilerplate/README.md

 #### `app/`

-You will write your app in the this folder.
-This is the folder you will spend most, if not all, of your time in.
+You will write your app in this folder.
+You will spend most, if not all, of your time in here.

 #### `app/routes`